Secondary glazing can drastically reduce noise levels for property’s that have single, double or triple glazing.

 To achieve optimum performance we often advise that secondary glazing is installed with a gap of 150mm – 200mm from the primary window.
 Blinds and ornaments can still be displayed on the windowsill as secondary glazing is slimline and discreet.

 All property’s can be affected by noise issues, the most affected is listed property’s and property’s within conservation areas with single glazed timber windows.
-Secondary can be installed within conservation areas and Grade II listed buildings.
+Secondary can be installed within conservation areas and Grade II listed buildings and is perfect for window noise reduction.

 Sound can penetrate the smallest of holes, Granada’s secondary glazing is manufactured on state of the art CNC machinery, which ensures a tightly sealed frame.
 This teamed with correctly specified acoustic glazing will greatly reduce the volume from external sources, eliminating it completely or reducing it to a whisper.